top of page

 1. Scotland's Hebrides: The waters around the Hebrides, off the west coast of Scotland, are a hotspot for basking shark sightings.
 The area's nutrient-rich waters attract large populations of plankton, making it an ideal feeding ground for these sharks.
 Spring and summer are the best times to spot them here.

 2. Ireland: Ireland's coasts, especially around the counties of Cork and Kerry, are known for basking shark sightings.
 The Atlantic Ocean's currents bring plankton close to shore during the summer months, making it a prime time to spot basking sharks.
+While basking sharks are not among the deadly wild animals in Ireland, their impressive size can still make encounters thrilling for observers.

 3. Canada's Atlantic Provinces: The Canadian provinces of Nova Scotia and New Brunswick offer opportunities to see basking sharks during their summer migrations.
 The Bay of Fundy, known for its extreme tides, is one of the places where these sharks can be spotted.